SourceAura/Dentaku/README.md

 # Dentaku...

-> A basic calculator.
+> A basic calculator, PWA.
 Built with Vue.js, Vuesax , & 💜.

 > 1st in a series of practice projects.